 IAS 1 was amended to require companies to disclose their material accounting policy information rather than their significant accounting policies.
 The amendment provided the definition of material accounting policy information.
 The amendment also clarified that accounting policy information is expected to be material if, without it, the users of the financial statements would be unable to understand other material information in the financial statements.
 The amendment provided illustrative examples of accounting policy information that is likely to be considered material to the entity's financial statements.
-Further, the amendment to IAS 1 clarified that immaterial accounting policy information.
+Further, the amendment to IAS 1 clarified that immaterial accounting policy information need not be disclosed.
+However, if it is disclosed, it should not obscure material accounting policy information.
 To support this amendment, IFRS Practice Statement 2, 'Making Materiality Judgements' was also amended to provide guidance on how to apply the concept of materiality to accounting policy disclosures.
-The Group and the Company are currently assessing the impact of the amendments on their financial statements.
+The Group and the Company is currently revisiting their accounting policy information disclosures to ensure consistency with the amended requirements.